mayankmahajan24/QL/docs/LanguageReference.md

       "age" : 12
     }
 ```

 A where loop must start with the `where` keyword, followed by a boolean condition enclosed in parentheses.
 This condition will be checked against every element in the JSON.
-The next element is the `as __identifier__`, which allows the user to associate the current element of the array being processed using the `__identifier__`.
-Following this is an `{`, which marks the beginning of the body code which is applied to each element for which the condition evaluates to true.
+The next element is the `as <identifier>`, which allows the user to associate the current element of the array being processed using the `<identifier>`.
+Following this is a `{`, which marks the beginning of the body code which is applied to each element for which the condition evaluates to true.
 A closing `}` signifies the end of the body.
-The last section is the "in" keyword, which is followed by the JSON array through which the clause will iterate to extract elements.
+After the closing brace, there is a mandatory "in" keyword, which is followed by the JSON array through which the clause will iterate to extract elements.

 ```
-where (__boolean condition__) as __identifier__ {
+where (<boolean_condition>) as <identifier> {
     #~~ List of statements ~~#
-} in __json_array__
+} in <json_array>
 ```
-The scoping rules make the `__identifier__` available to the `__boolean condition__` and the block statements enclosed in the braces.
-The `__json_array__` is referenced using the Bracket Selector notation in Section 4.3 above.
+The scoping rules make the `<identifier>` available to the `<boolean_condition>` and the block statements enclosed in the braces.
+The `<json_array>` is referenced using the Bracket Selector notation in Section 4.3 above.

 For the `sample.json` file opened using the `temp` JSON variable shown above, a where loop to print the names of all friends over the age of 21 would look like this in QL: